charlesproye/murfy-cover-app/src/ingestion/vehicle_info/Readme.md

 The process is the following :
 1. We list all the VIN and their ownership : fleet_info.py
 2. Depending on the brand we run the right script to get the model information
+    a.
+We get the list of the VIN for the particluar brand
+    b.
+We do all the API call to get the information of the model
+    c.
+We add the model that still don't exist into the database vehicle_model
+    d.
+We load the vehicle with the right ownership and vehicle_model
 3. We load the date in the database with the right ownership